karta3381526/andystu.github.io/source/_posts/2015-03-20-install-lavish-on-ubuntu-14-dot-04.markdown

 title: "install Lavish on Ubuntu 14.04"
 date: 2015-03-20 09:21:56 +0800
 comments: true
-categories:
+categories: [lavish, bootstrap, ubuntu]
 ---
-- Lavish is a Bootstrap theme generator.
+- Lavish is a Bootstrap theme generator by Quan.
 It can generate both CSS and LESS code from an image you provide.
 Then, you can customize it.

 - Recently, I want to install on my ubuntu server for using it locally and conviniently.